-In the cyber security world, when talking about types of attacks and network security threats, we hear the term “malware” thrown around a lot: X Million Dollars Stolen in Malware Breach or New Malware Designs Coming Out of Eastern Asia, etc.
+In the data security world, when talking about types of attacks and network security threats, we hear the term “malware” thrown around a lot: X Million Dollars Stolen in Malware Breach or New Malware Designs Coming Out of Eastern Asia, etc.

 The truth is, there are countless types of malware, and new ones are created every single day.
 Malware in your system can lead to a breach in your network and the destruction or stealing of your company’s most sensitive information.